lucabol/AzureLabServicesWorkshop/README.md

 7. Move to the home directory where the files have been downloaded by typing `cd ~`.
 8. Check that the files are there by typing `ls`.
 9. Check that you are operating in your desired subscription by typing `Get-AzContext`.
+10. If you are not in your desired subscription type `Set-AzContext -Subscription 'SUBSCRIPTIONNAME'`
-10. Type `CreateWorkshop.ps1`.
+11. Type `CreateWorkshop.ps1`.
 It takes a long time to run.
-11. After 30min - 1hr come back.
+12. After 30min - 1hr come back.
 If the Console disconnected create a new one and type again `cd ~`.
-12. Type `CheckWorkshop` and be happy.
+13. Type `CheckWorkshop` and be happy.